carminevassallo/SoSy-Retreat-2018/index.md

 ### Preparation

-Please, consult [this page](/preparation.md) for details about the preparation for the retreat
+Please, consult [this page](/preparation.md) for details about the preparation for the retreat.

 ### The Program Overview